julianchen215/open-horizon-learning/Documentation.md

 I learned more about formatting in Github and how to make a table.

 ## Adding Makefile targets and horizon files
-This a more difficult assignment and I am currently in the process of figuring out what PHONY targets are, how to create the requested Makefiles, and how to test and verify with an Open Horizon Agent.
+This a more difficult assignment and I had figure out how to install an Open Horizon Agent onto Windows WSL2, how to create the requested Makefiles, and how to test and verify with an Open Horizon Agent.
 ### Step 1
 Fork the repository and clone the files onto your laptop.
 ### Step 2